thermalogic/RustSEUIF97/README.md

 ## API Reference

-The two types of API are provided in the package.
+The package provides two types of API.

- 1. Universal Functions (with o_id parameter and optional region parameter)
+ 1. Universal Functions (with o_id and optional region parameter)
      - These functions accept an input property pair plus a property ID([o_id](#properties)) to calculate the desired output property.
 For example: `pt(p,t,o_id,<region>)`, where `o_id` specifies the output property, and `region` is optional.

  2. Direct Property Functions